On the present setting of the work.

 Recordings

-Recorded talks, panels and seminar sessions from across the institution's events.
-Maintained, more modestly, as the long memory of the work and as a route in for those who could not attend the original session.
+Recorded talks, panels and seminar sessions from across our events.
+We keep them, more modestly, as the long memory of the work and as a route in for those who couldn't attend the original session.

 Explore →Artificial Intelligence